DiscontinuedUpdate: Asics GT 2000 7

 Updates to Asics GT 2000 6

-- The latest iteration of the GT 2000 from Asics claims to be lighter and more cushioned, thus ensuring a livelier step.
+- The sixth iteration of the GT 2000 from Asics claims to be lighter and more cushioned, thus ensuring a livelier step.
 The shoe gets an overall redesign that results in a more supportive ride and a better fit.

 - While it still has the same material for the upper, the shoe now has thinner overlays that use hot-melt installation.
 The previous ones were thicker and utilized a fusing technique.
 Aside from the new overlays, the upper also employs a new lasting method.